FonzTech/BreakMyCircle/BUILD.md

 Also, be aware of cache when working with Android Studio.
 You may have to delete manually the entire `.cxx` directory, otherwise you end up with mixed files, inconsistent builds and strange (fake) errors.

+## Cross-Compiling tips

-Possibly, you may avoid to compile *Test* and *Utility* programs when working on dependencies, such as *OpenAL* and *libPNG*, expecially on mobile platforms like iOS, where binaries require *Code Signing*.
+- Avoid compile *Test* and *Utility* programs when working on dependencies, such as *OpenAL* and *libPNG*, expecially on mobile platforms like iOS, where binaries require *Code Signing*.

-You may avoid to compile dynamic libraries for *SDL2* when working for mobile platforms.
+- Avoid compile dynamic libraries for *SDL2* when working for mobile platforms.

+- Don't build all `SDL_SUBSYSTEMS` for *SDL2*, otherwise iOS will have to be linked against `CoreBluetooth` and other potentially undesired frameworks, unless you are planning to add game-pad support to your application.
+This means you'll have to add Bluetooth permission if you use SDL2 library with the game-pad support, which is useless (if you don't really require it), expecially if you use Magnum integration.

+  To exclude "problematic subsystems" from the build (`Joystick` and `Haptic`), set the `SDL_SUBSYSTEMS` to:

+  - `Audio Video Render Events Threads Timers File Loadso Filesystem Sensor Locale`.

 [Here](https://gitlab.com/fonztech-personal/magnum-edited-sources) can be found the Magnum's Edited Sources, along with other dependencies, which add required capatibilies and fixes, such as:
 - fixes on `CMakeLists.txt` for Windows 10 SDK